raccoons-co/FailFast/README.md

 >*A clean way to well-written TypeScript prose in the Node.js galaxy.*
 ```
 TypeScript 5.0 have implemented the new decorators standard!
+It's not required to enable experimental support for decorators any more.
 ```
 #### Clean Way
-The library
-provides an `EntryPoint` to `@Test`-driven development discipline practice.
+The library provides an `EntryPoint` to `@Test`-driven development discipline practice with Typescript.

+- `@TestClass` is used to annotate a class that contains *@Test* methods.
-`@Test` case annotation will call your class method to test the correct behaviour/functionality, features of an application.
-It works in cooperation with `@TestClass` annotation.
+- `@Test` is used to annotate a method as test method to check the correct behaviour/functionality, features of an application.
+*@Test* methods must not be private or static and must not return a value.
+Each *@Test* is executed separately with own object of a test class.
+- `@AfterEach` is used to annotate a method that will be executed after each *@Test* method in the current test class.

 #### Simple auto-start